-Clinical Trials: Clinical trials have been conducted to examine the effectiveness of belts to reduce injury in workers who perform lifting tasks.
-These types of studies are difficult to conduct.
-For example, the Hawthorne effect is a concern, as it is difficult to present a true double-blind paradigm to participants since those who receive belts certainly know so.
+Clinical Trials: Difficulties in executing a clinical trial clearly exist.
+The Hawthorne effect is a concern, as it is difficult to present a true double-blind paradigm to participants since those who receive belts certainly know so.
 In addition, logistical constraints on duration, diversity in occupations, and sample size are problematic.
-However, the data reported in the better-executed clinical trials cannot support the practice of universal prescription of belts to all workers involved in industrial lifting to reduce the risk of low-back injury (for example, Reddell and colleagues, 1992, Mitchell and colleagues, 1994, Wassell and colleagues, 2000).
+However, the data reported in the better-executed clinical trials cannot support the practice of universal prescription of belts to all workers involved in manual handling of materials to reduce the risk of low-back injury (for example, Reddell and colleagues, 1992, Mitchell and colleagues, 1994, Wassell and colleagues, 2000).
 Weak evidence suggests that those people already injured might benefit from belts with a reduced risk of injury recurrence.
 However, evidence does not appear to support uninjured workers wearing belts to reduce the risk of injury; in fact, the risk of injury seems to increase during the period following a trial of belt wearing.
 Finally, some evidence suggests that the cost of a back injury may be higher in workers who wear belts than in workers who do not.